Background

 Why now?

 Where I work now, Kaluza, is a rapidly growing company full of employees from different backgrounds.
 Everyone has racial biases - conscious or unconscious.
 Without interacting with a diverse group of humans around, one deprives oneself of the opportunity to learn something new.
-I would like to ensure that everyone I interact with understands the importance of a diverse workforce, the value of different perspectives in making key decisions and the benefits this brings to our platform and organisation.
+I would like to ensure that everyone I interact with understands the importance of a diverse workforce, the value of different perspectives in making key decisions and the benefits this brings to our platform and organization.

 Pledge